Events

 The classic steamed momo

 • Shandar Momo — large, slightly thicker wrappers, perfect for dipping.
-Multiple branches.
+Multiple branches across the city.

-• Kathmandu Momo Station — reliable in multiple neighbourhoods, good for a group.
+• Kathmandu Momo Station — reliable in multiple neighbourhoods, good for a group with mixed preferences.

 • Bhojan Griha-style hotel momos — fine-dining version, paired with traditional Nepali courses.